naugtur/node-examples/README.md

-# node-examples
+# Training examples

-examples for node trainings
+Various examples that I use for teaching